 \section{Conclusion}

 We have studied the dynamical evolution of the source X7 in order to constrain its origin.
-Under the assumption that this object is purely a gas and dust feature, we tested three scenarios for its formation: from the wind of a star going through a high mass-loss episode, as the ejecta of a binary merger, or as the ejecta from the grazing collision of a star with a stellar-mass black hole or Jupiter-mass object.
-In order to test these hypotheses, we analyzed 195 stars with observationally constrained orbits within the central parsec of the GC.
-We searched for suitable progenitors with closest approach to X7 of $<$1000~au, relative velocities of $<$1000~$\kms$ over the last 200 years, and similar angular momentum orientation.
-According to these criteria, we found only one suitable candidate: the star S33/S0-30 \citep{2009_gillessen, Gillessen_2017, vonFellenberg_2022}.
-This star and X7 had their closest approach in the year 1947 with a minimum separation and relative velocity of $\sim$600~au and $\sim$500 $\kms$, respectively.
-We have modelled the evolution of hypothetical ejecta with a set of test particles launched from the position of S33/S0-30 in 1947 with an initial velocity that minimizes the difference between the three-dimensional distance and relative velocity between the simulated cloud and X7.
+Under the assumption that this object is purely a gas and dust feature, we tested three scenarios for its formation: from the wind of a star going through a major mass-loss episode, as the ejecta of a binary merger, or as the ejecta from the grazing collision of a star with a stellar-mass black hole or Jupiter-mass object.
+To test these hypotheses, we analyzed 195 stars with observationally constrained orbits within the central parsec of the GC.
+We searched for suitable progenitors with a closest approach to X7 of $<$1000~au, relative velocities of $<$1000~$\kms$ over the last 200 years, and a similar angular momentum orientation.
+With these criteria, we found only one suitable candidate: the star S33/S0-30 \citep{2009_gillessen, Gillessen_2017, vonFellenberg_2022}.
+This star and X7 had their closest approach in the year 1947 with a minimum separation and relative velocities of $\sim$600~au and $\sim$500 $\kms$, respectively.
+We modeled the evolution of hypothetical ejecta with a set of test particles launched from the position of S33/S0-30 in 1947 with an initial velocity that minimizes the difference between the three-dimensional distance and the relative velocity between the simulated cloud and X7.
 This analysis shows that: